Canmore Museum and Geoscience Centre

-Canmore Museum and Geoscience Centre (CMAGS) is the public name used by the Centennial Museum Society of Canmore.
-'Canmore Museum and Geoscience Centre' is the name used by the Centennial Museum Society of Canmore.
+Canmore Museum (formerly Canmore Museum & Geoscience Centre) is the public name used by the Centennial Museum Society of Canmore.
 The Society was incorporated in 1984 under The Societies Act of the Province of Alberta.
 The society is also a registered charity.
 In June 2004, the museum moved from its original location to a new purpose built space in the Canmore Civic Centre.
 Spanning generations, cultures and social classes, the museum presents over 120 years worth of local history.

 Affiliations

 The Museum is affiliated with: CMA, CHIN, and Virtual Museum of Canada.
 The Canmore Museum and Geoscience Centre is a member of the Canadian Museums Association, an organization that represents nearly 2000 museums.
 Each year, more than 55 million visitors attend Canadian museums.
 In turn, these institutions employ over 10,000 full-time, around 10,000 part-time employees and are supported by more than 40,000 volunteers.
 In addition, it is a member of the Alberta Museums Association.